jmandy/Get-word-class-and-lemma/README.md

 ...
 ```

 All other functionalities are untouched.

+If you want to see what kind of stuff can be done with WN, checkout [this exampe file](src/main/java/net/didion/jwnl/Examples.java)!

 Happy WordNet-ing! :)